Council Members

 Abi Kay has won several awards for her journalism, including the International Federation of Agricultural Journalists Young Leaders accolade and the Bob Davies Memorial Award for raising the profile of Welsh farming.
 She has a strong background in politics, working for a rural MP in Westminster and as a lobbyist for NFU, prior to joining the Farmers Guardian team.
 She now works as Deputy Editor at Farmers Weekly.

-David Turner - Honorary Treasurer (East Anglia)
+David Turner (Honorary Treasurer) (East Anglia)

 David is a principal in David Turner & Co - a firm of Chartered Accountants and Business Advisers which specialises in landed estates and agriculture.
 Prior to the formation of David Turner & Co, David was a director with Pricewaterhouse Coopers LLP.
 In addition to the compliance services offered by David Turner & Co he has wide-ranging experience in handling one-off assignments – including work for the major banks, government institutions and PLCs.
 David is a governor at Bishop Burton College in Beverley East Yorkshire, where he is also the chair of the audit committee.
 He has a small farm in East Anglia which he operates via a manager contractor agreement.